kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 date: 2021-10-13 20:00:01.000000000 -07:00
 ---

+Through the years of talking with engineers in one-on-ones, there's a common conversation that goes something like this:
-One of the most frequent conversations that comes up when I'm working with other software engineers is: how do I ask for help?
-How do I find what I need to locate if I don't know where to look?
+How do I ask for help?
+How do I find what I need if I don't know where to look?
 What do I do if I keep getting stuck?

 ### Try the Obvious

 It can be maddening to work through an error.
 Why the heck isn't this thing working?
+Once it's fixed, it can feel so obvious looking back.
+It's hard to know what to try when stuck in the details.

 Prior to working as a Software Engineer, I started my career in the film industry as a Systems Administrator.
 That meant that my colleagues came to me when something didn't work as they expected.
-I got a reputation as someone frustrating to call upon because I'd solve the problem and make the other person feel silly for asking for help (unintentional, I swear!).
+I got a reputation as someone frustrating to call upon because I'd solve the problem and make the other person feel silly for asking for help because the fix would often be something simple.

-What I've found is we tend to assume we're working on a complex problem which requires a complex solution.
-It can be easy to overlook simpler solutions.
-This is part of what can make calling Tech Support lines so frustrating.
-Of course I've checked the power and tried rebooting the computer.

 One example: A colleague mentioned that their hard drive would not mount.
 They tried unplugging and replugging it, moving it between